Greece › Mykonos › Best Time to Visit Mykonos

 When is the best time to visit Mykonos?

 - Best Time to Party in Mykonos: The Mykonos beach clubs and parties with DJs run from late June until mid-September with the high point being late July and August.
-There’s good nightlife in Mykonos Town from May to early October.
+There’s great nightlife in Mykonos Town from May to early October.

 - Best Time for Good Weather in Mykonos: The warmest weather in Mykonos (and all the Greek islands) is between June and September when it’s sunny, hot, and the water is perfect for swimming.
 Water temperature heats throughout the summer months and is warmest in August and early September.
 Since most people visit for the great Mykonos beaches (and related nightlife) it’s pretty quiet here in May and October though the weather is still very nice.

 - Best Time for Greek Island Hopping: There are some incredible islands (Santorini, Naxos, and Paros are the best) just a short ferry ride from Mykonos.
 Hopping on a ferry and exploring these nearby islands is a highlight of traveling to Greece.
 Santorini has a longer tourist season than the other Greek islands so you can happily visit there anytime between late April and early November.
 For the other islands mid-May to early October is best.

 - Best Time for Visiting Mykonos and Santorini: There are daily Greek ferries from Athens to Mykonos year-round, but ferries between Santorini and Mykonos only run in the tourist season.
 Direct Mykonos-Santorini ferries usually start in early April and end in late October.
 In April, May, and October this will often be a smaller SeaJet ferry (that can have a bumpy ride).
-From June to September there will also be a larger Hellenic Ferry that has a smoother feel.
+From June to September there will also be a larger car ferry and high speed catamaran that have a smoother feel.
 If you visit when there is no direct ferry between Mykonos and Santorini (usually, November to March) you’ll have to go via Athens (fly or ferry).